 Fentanyl is a synthetic painkiller that is morphine-like, but much more potent — from 50 to 100 times stronger.
 Heroin laced with fentanyl is more and more common in the black market, which increases the danger of overdose.

-If you or someone you know is using one of these types of opioids, please call us or use the contact form below.
+If you or someone you know is using one of these types of opioids, please call us.
 We can help!